Kerrawesome/bingchilling.media/README.md

 Bing Chilling Stream uses the M3U streams provided by [Matt Huisman](https://www.matthuisman.nz/2017/07/new-updated-nz-iptv-files.html/) for New Zealand television and radio streams, as well as listings.
 The television guide is provided by [Freeview NZ](https://freeviewnz.tv/tvguide/whats-on/?st=streaming/).

-Bing Chilling News uses the [PressReader CDN](https://www.pressreader.com/) to provide continuously updated New Zealand publications.
+Bing Chilling News uses the [PressReader CDN](https://www.pressreader.com/) to provide regularly updated New Zealand publications.

 >[!NOTE]
 >Please use the current release:<br>